Updates to the UEFA Return to Play Protocol confirmed

 Article top media content

-The UEFA Executive Committee has approved further amendments to the UEFA Return to Play Protocol (RTTP), resulting in the publication of the sixth edition of this protocol.
+The UEFA Executive Committee approved further amendments to the UEFA Return to Play Protocol in April.

-The approved amendments to the RTTP, which were thoroughly discussed and evaluated in consultation with the UEFA Protocol Advisory Panel, are limited to a very minimum and reflect the evolution of the epidemiological situation in Europe.
+The newly approved amendments, which were thoroughly discussed and evaluated in consultation with the UEFA Protocol Advisory Panel, reflect the evolution of the situation in Europe and the relaxing of measures by the relevant authorities, as well as in the majority of the domestic leagues.

-The main changes of the UEFA Return to Play Protocol v6 are as follows:
+The main changes to the UEFA Return to Play Protocol v7 are as follows: